RamkumarR89/JsonServer/README.md

 - Python 3.10+
 - Ollama installed locally with the Mistral model
 - Azure Storage Account (optional, for conversation logging)
+- Azure DevOps account with PAT (optional, for work item integration)
 - Microphone and speakers (for voice interaction)
 - Modern web browser (Chrome recommended for best speech recognition)